Strapping Young Lad: Strapping Young Lad and Alien (2003–2005)

 "Love?" was chosen as the sole single from the album.
-Its accompanying music video, inspired by the cult horror film, The Evil Dead, was directed by Joe Lynch.
-The video garnered the band wider attention, and helped "Love?" become one of their most recognizable songs.
+Its accompanying music video, inspired by the cult horror film, The Evil Dead, was directed by Joe Lynch.< The video garnered the band wider attention, and helped "Love?" become one of their most recognizable songs.
 Jed Simon admitted to having produced a video for this particular song because it had "the most commercial potential".
 "Love?" was originally one of two confirmed songs for an EP that was supposed to contain four new songs and four covers.
 Although planned for release in 2003, the EP was eventually canceled.
-A music video was also filmed for Zen; the video itself would also appear in the 2007 film Shoot 'Em Up.

 The band embarked on a headlining tour in the United States in April and May 2005, then went on to tour in Europe.
 Starting at the end of June, they toured North America as part of the Sounds of the Underground tour, then joined Fear Factory on the Transgression Tour in the U.S. Throughout the tour, Fear Factory bassist Stroud performed with both bands at every concert.
 Strapping Young Lad concluded the year with a tour in the UK.
 While on tour, the band started writing the next album, then continued the work in January 2006, and finished the album by May.
 In the same month, Townsend announced his intention to "take a hiatus from making records for a while" after the end of touring due to exhaustion from continuous recording and producing for the past ten years.